Coko7/monirasp-api/README.md

 ## Accessing the API

-Once everything is running, you can access your Pi temperature at [http://localhost:3000/temperature](http://localhost:3000/temperature).
+Once everything is running, you can access your Pi temperature at [GET http://localhost:3000/temperature](http://localhost:3000/temperature).

+Alternatively, you can try the API directly with an actual website.
+There is an example website in the [frontend](./frontend) folder.
+You may serve the website statically with a webserver such as **Apache** or **Nginx** or access it directly from your browser.